-- their business has an aggregated turnover of less than \$1 billion (for income tax purposes) and they estimate their turnover has fallen or will likely fall by 30 per cent or more; or - their business has an annual turnover of \$1 billion or more (for income tax purposes) and they estimate their turnover has fallen or will likely fall by 50 per cent or more; and - their business is not subject to the Major Bank Levy.
+- their business has an aggregated turnover of less than \$1 billion (for income tax purposes1) and they estimate their turnover has fallen or will likely fall by 30 per cent or more; or - their business has an annual turnover of \$1 billion or more (for income tax purposes) and they estimate their turnover has fallen or will likely fall by 50 per cent or more; and - their business is not subject to the Major Bank Levy.

 Self-employed individuals will be eligible to receive the JobKeeper Payment where they meet the relevant turnover test outlined above, and are not a permanent employee of another employer.
-Registered religious organisations, that meet the turnover test, will be able to receive the JobKeeper Payment for each eligible religious practitioner (with the exception of those that are students only) for which they are responsible under the tax law.

 For charities registered with the Australian Charities and Not-for-profits Commission (ACNC), they will be eligible for the subsidy if they estimate their turnover has or will likely fall by 15 per cent or more relative to a comparable period.
 This lower turnover decline test does not apply to universities and non-government schools that are registered charities, who will remain subject to the turnover decline tests set out above for other not-for-profits and businesses.
-Universities will be required to include the core Commonwealth Government financial assistance provided to universities in the JobKeeper turnover tests.

-Last updated: 25 April 2020
+Last updated: 14 April 2020

-Aggregated turnover is an entity's annual turnover from carrying on a business plus the annual turnover from carrying on a business of any business or individual connected with or affiliated with the entity.
+1 Aggregated turnover is an entity's annual turnover from carrying on a business plus the annual turnover from carrying on a business of any business or individual connected with or affiliated with the entity.